seed-run/homepage/_docs/promoting-to-production.md

 > You need to review the infrastructure changes before promoting to production

 We think this extra step can help prevent any irreversible infrastructure changes from being deployed to your production environment mistakingly.
+However, we understand that you might run into cases where you'd like to auto-deploy to production.
+For this you can follow the steps in the [Updating the stage source]({% link _docs/updating-the-stage-source.md %}#auto-deploy-production) chapter to enable it.

 Let's look at this in a bit more detail.